joshwlivingston/advanced-r/README.md

 obj_addr(z)
 ```

-    [1] "0x7f9de31c44a8"
+    [1] "0x7ff3af287ff8"

-There are two complications in R’s behavior that limit execution of the
+<br> There are two complications in R’s behavior that limit execution of
-modify-in-place optimization:
+the modify-in-place optimization:

 1. R can only count if an object has 0, 1, or many references.
 That
     means that if an object has one of two bindings removed, the binding